Kyle Tucker Player Props: Astros vs. Rockies

-Kyle Tucker -- hitting .405 in his past 10 games -- will be in action for the Houston Astros versus the Colorado Rockies, with Jake Bird on the hill, on July 18 at 8:40 PM ET.
+The Houston Astros and Kyle Tucker, who went 4-for-5 with a double, a home run and two RBI last time in action, take on Austin Gomber and the Colorado Rockies at Coors Field, Wednesday at 3:10 PM ET.

-In his last appearance, he collected two extra-base hits (4-for-5 with a double, a home run and two RBI) against the Angels.
+In his most recent appearance, he racked up two extra-base hits (4-for-5 with a double, a home run and two RBI) against the Angels.

 Kyle Tucker Game Info & Props vs. the Rockies